mabdolali/MaxVol_Dual/README.md

 - $e$ is the vector of all ones, and
 - $\lambda$ is a penalty parameter balancing volume and noise.

+The matix $Y$ is a low-dimensional projection of $X$, after translation around the origin.
 The columns of the variable $\Theta$ contains an approximation of the facets of the convex hull of the volumns of $W$, and $\Delta$ models the noise.

 See the paper "Dual Simplex Volume Maximization for Simplex-Structured Matrix Factorization", by M. Abdolali, G. Barbarino and N. Gillis, 2024.